gvwilson/thirdbit/src/fiction/leaderboard/index.md

 it inevitably led to a lecture on the idiocy of rewilding the Great Plains or why banning private air travel had been an infringement of fundamental human rights.

-The hard part was convincing other lightning rods that this wasn't a joke or a hit.
-His choice of date made the first part difficult, and as for the second…
+The only holdout was Joachim.
 "*Nein*,"
-Joachim said flatly.
+he said flatly,
-"Remember what happened with the Korean?"

-"That was completely different," I shot back.
-"His daughter isn't in the picture.
-Hell,
-I don't even know if she actually exists.
-This is just—"

-"*Nein*," Joachim repeated,
 scratching the piercing in his nose and cutting the call.
 His reputation had taken a hit, but if he didn't need the business…
-I shrugged and moved down my list.

-It took me a week to get ninety-one people to say "yes".
+It took a week to get the other eighty-nine people on my list to say "yes".
 My AIs said seventy would be enough, but everyone had their own models and margins.
-After a bit of debate and a lot of posturing,
+After a bit of debate and a lot of posturing, they all signed the tightest NDA I had ever seen.
-I had my team,
-all of them bound by the tightest NDAs I'd ever seen.

 And then a week before our chosen Sunday it almost fell apart.